Car Emergency Kit Essentials for Every Driver in Canada

 The container must be sturdy and water-resistant to protect contents from damage.
 A hard-sided plastic box with a secure lid works well for keeping supplies dry and organised.
 Some prefer soft-sided bags with multiple compartments for flexibility, but these should still be durable.

 Size should match the amount of gear needed without overwhelming vehicle storage space.
-It is important the container fits securely in your trunk or under a seat to avoid shifting while driving.
+It is important the container fits securely in the trunk or under a seat to avoid shifting while driving.
 Handles or straps improve portability, especially if removing the kit is necessary.

 Organizing for Accessibility